Queen Elizabeth The Queen Mother: Duchess of York

-Queen consort (1936–1952)
+Queen consort

 On 20 January 1936, George V died and his eldest son, Edward, Prince of Wales, became King Edward VIII.
-Just months into Edward's reign, his decision to marry the American divorcée Wallis Simpson caused a constitutional crisis that resulted in his abdication.
-Elizabeth's husband, Albert, reluctantly became king in his brother's place on 11 December 1936 under the regnal name of George VI.
-Elizabeth and her husband were crowned King and Queen of the United Kingdom and the British Dominions, and Emperor and Empress of India, in Westminster Abbey on 12 May 1937, the date previously scheduled for Edward VIII.
+Elizabeth's husband, Albert, became heir presumptive.
+Just months into Edward's reign, the King's decision to marry the American divorcée Wallis Simpson caused a constitutional crisis that resulted in his abdication.
+Albert reluctantly became king of the United Kingdom and emperor of India on 11 December 1936 under the regnal name of George VI.
+Elizabeth became queen and empress.
+Their coronation took place in Westminster Abbey on 12 May 1937, the date previously scheduled for Edward VIII's coronation.
 Elizabeth's crown was made of platinum and was set with the Koh-i-Noor diamond.

 Edward married Wallis Simpson, and they became the Duke and Duchess of Windsor, but while Edward was a Royal Highness, George VI withheld the style from Wallis, a decision that Elizabeth supported.
 Elizabeth was later quoted as referring to Wallis as "that woman", and Wallis referred to Elizabeth as "Cookie", because of her supposed resemblance to a fat Scots cook.
 Claims that Elizabeth remained embittered towards Wallis were denied by her close friends; the Duke of Grafton wrote that she "never said anything nasty about the Duchess of Windsor, except to say she really hadn't got a clue what she was dealing with".